St Nazaire Raid: Disembarkation from Campbeltown and the MLs

 The commandos on Campbeltown now disembarked.
 These comprised two assault teams, five demolition teams with their protectors and a mortar group.
 Three demolition teams were tasked with destroying the dock pumping machinery and other installations associated with the dry dock caisson gates.

-The Captain Donald William Roy – 'The Laird' – and his 14-man kilted assault troop were tasked with knocking out two pump-house roof-top gun emplacements high above the quayside and securing a bridge to provide a route for the raiding parties to exit the dock area.
+Captain Donald William Roy – 'The Laird' – and his 14-man kilted assault troop were tasked with knocking out two pump-house roof-top gun emplacements high above the quayside and securing a bridge to provide a route for the raiding parties to exit the dock area.
 Roy and Sgt Don Randall used scaling ladders and grenades to accomplish the former, and a head-on rush to secure the bridge and form a bridgehead that enabled Captain Bob Montgomery and Lt Corran Purdon and their demolition teams to exit the area.

 They lost four men in this action.
 The fifth team also succeeded in completing all their objectives, but almost half their men were killed.
 The other two commando groups were not as successful.
 The MLs transporting Groups One and Two had almost all been destroyed on their approach.
 ML 457 was the only boat to land its commandos on the Old Mole and only ML 177 had managed to reach the gates at the old entrance to the basin.
 That team succeeded in planting charges on two tugboats moored in the basin.

 There were only two other MLs in the vicinity: ML 160 had continued past the dock and was engaging targets upriver, ML 269 appeared to be out of control and was running in circles.

 Lt Col Newman aboard the MGB need not have landed, but he was one of the first ashore.
 One of his first actions was to direct mortar fire onto a gun position on top of the submarine pens that was causing heavy casualties among the commandos.
 He next directed machine-gun fire onto an armed trawler, which was forced to withdraw upriver.
 Newman organised a defence that succeeded in keeping the increasing numbers of German reinforcements at bay until the demolition parties had completed their tasks.